Discover more from Risk+Progress

-Usually forgotten, government funding has often been crucial to initiating the transformative technological breakthroughs that shaped the modern world.
-Government funding of science, research, and development is currently woefully inadequate.
-To ensure our future, it is imperative that governments worldwide step up their investments in science.
+Government funding has often been crucial to initiating transformative technological breakthroughs that shaped the modern world.
+Yet, funding for science, research, and development remains woefully inadequate.
+For a future of progress, it is imperative that governments worldwide step up their investments in science.

-Human achievement is a function of economic expansion, that expansion flows from productivity, or our ability to do more with less.
-But productivity, over the long term, is driven by technological and organizational advancements.
-Our well-being as a civilization, therefore, hinges on innovation and its diffusion.
+Human achievement is a function of economic expansion and that expansion flows from productivity, or our ability to do more with less. over the long term, productivity is driven by technological and organizational advancements.
+Our well-being as a civilization, therefore, hinges on innovation and the diffusion of new ideas.

-Everything we depend on today, everything we take for granted, is bequeathed by millions of interrelated advancements across thousands of years of human history, each building upon the next.
-But the low-hanging fruit has been picked; invention is getting harder and is something akin to a Red Queen’s Race, where you must run ever faster to actually get somewhere.
+Everything we depend on and everything we take for granted is bequeathed by millions of interrelated advancements across thousands of years of human history, each building upon the next.
+But the low-hanging fruit has been picked; innovation is getting harder.
+Innovation has become something of a Red Queen’s Race, where you must run ever faster to actually get somewhere.
 For example, today it takes 18 times as many engineers to fulfill a cycle of Moore’s law than it did in the 1970s.

 It should come as no surprise that productivity/economic growth is slowing worldwide, especially in “developed” countries.
 This should be a wake-up call, but the warnings are thus far unheeded.
-The future of humanity depends on our ability to innovate-out of the challenges that confront us, but instead of running faster, our pace is slowing.
+Our future depends on our ability to innovate out of the challenges that confront us, but instead of running faster, the pace is slowing.

 Not Nearly Enough

 We needn’t just run, we need to sprint.
-We need more engineers, more scientists, more particle colliders, more telescopes, more supercomputers…etc. In sum, we need an abundant funding objective to realize our full potential.
-While we are generally wise to leave markets as free as possible, studies have consistently shown that markets and private industry are not capable of fulfilling this need.
+We need more engineers, more scientists, more particle colliders, more telescopes, and more supercomputers.
+We need an innovation abundance agenda to realize our full potential.
+And while we are generally wise to leave markets as free as possible, studies have consistently shown that markets and private industry are not capable of fulfilling this need on their own.

-Science is an area market failure reigns.
-For a variety of reasons, private industry is only able to capture a small portion of the social returns that their innovations produce.
+In science, market failure reigns.
+For a variety of reasons, private industry is only able to capture a small portion of the social returns that their innovations and discoveries produce.
 The private sector is motivated to conduct R&D only insofar as it can profit.
 Without the ability to capture those profits, private industry is unable to justify adequate investments in science.

 This market failure leaves a gap between what we should invest in science, and what actually do.
 Estimates vary, but most studies suggest that the social returns are at least 3-4 times as large as the private returns.
-It’s safe to say that we are currently leaving most of humanity’s innovative capacity on the table.
+It’s safe to say that we are currently leaving much innovative capacity on the table.
 This is not acceptable.

 We have no choice, where market failures occur, only the sovereign government is capable of correcting them.
 To achieve the optimal level of R&D investment, government policy should aim to bring private incentives in line with the social rate of return.